Akalu/python-idioms/README.md

 About
 ======
-This is a collection of Python 3.x idioms, datastructures and effective code
+This is a collection of Python 3.x idioms, datastructures and effective code.

+Main topics covered so far:

+* data structures
+* expressions
+* internals of Python, useful hacks

 Overview